hyecheol123/Cloudflare-Public-Dynamic-IP-Update/README.md

 ## Contact
 If you have any question or want to report an error (or any other suggestion), simply make an issue with description.

-If you want DNS record IP update shell script for multiple DNS zones, I may work for that.
-Just simple post an issue on this github repository.